exponential-idle-guides/exponential-idle-guides/src/view/guides/intro-to-grad.md

 #### Auto­su­prem­acy ex­pres­sion

-**Do a manual supremacy when you input this expression and never enter the edit expression field again afterwards.
-Make sure autobuyers are on x1 or xMax.**
+**<red>Do a manual supremacy when you input this expression and never enter the edit expression field again afterwards.
+Make sure autobuyers are on x1 or xMax.</red>**

 <button class="copy-btn" onClick="copyText('as_eq');">Copy Equation Text</button>